Owen Paterson: Overseas visits

 In January 2019, it emerged that Paterson had received £39,000 of funding for overseas trips from the thinktank UK 2020, of which he was the chairman and sole director.
-Trips funded by the thinktank included speaking at two rightwing thinktanks in the US, the Competitive Enterprise Institute and the Heritage Foundation.
+Trips funded by the thinktank included speaking at two rightwing thinktanks in the US, the Competitive Enterprise Institute and The Heritage Foundation.
 MPs are required to declare the source of funds for any overseas visit worth more than £300.
 Although Paterson had declared the trips, the Labour Party called for a parliamentary investigation: shadow Cabinet Office minister Jon Trickett wrote to the Parliamentary Commissioner for Standards, Kathryn Stone, "Paterson appears to be both the recipient of donations and the controlling intermediary through which they are paid".
 He said without information on the true source of donations, "the register of members' interests is unable to fulfil its vital purpose".
 Paterson stated that "All the expenses incurred on these trips have been declared according to parliamentary rules", but has not confirmed the original source of the funding.
 In October 2019, he announced the body's forthcoming shutdown.

 Personal life

 Paterson married Rose Ridley, the daughter of Matthew White Ridley, 4th Viscount Ridley, and sister of Matt Ridley, in 1980.
 They have two sons, Felix and Ned, and a daughter, Evie.
-Paterson speaks French and German.
 He lives near Ellesmere, north Shropshire, and also has a house in Drôme, France.

-Paterson is a keen horse rider and racer.
-He has ridden across Turkmenistan and Mongolia.
-His daughter, Evie, is a successful eventer who won the British Junior Eventing Championships in 2008, aged 16.
+Paterson is a horse rider and racer, and has ridden across Turkmenistan and Mongolia.
+His daughter, Evie, is an eventer who won the British Junior Eventing Championships in 2008, aged 16.
 In January 2018, Paterson fell from a horse while riding and broke three vertebrae in his back.

-In February 2014, he suffered a detached retina and required urgent surgery to prevent loss of sight in that eye.

 Paterson's wife Rose died on 24 June 2020, her husband's birthday.
 Her body was found in the early hours of the morning in woodland at their country house, Shellbrook Hill.
 The coroner later ruled her death to be suicide by hanging.